open-telemetry/opentelemetry-go-instrumentation/README.md

 ## License

-This project is released under the terms of the [Apache Software License version 2.0].
+OpenTelemetry Go Automatic Instrumentation is licensed under the terms of the [Apache Software License version 2.0].
 See the [license file](./LICENSE] for more details.

 [OpenTelemetry]: https://opentelemetry.io/